 Does this make my project or organization a nonprofit?

 No. Receiving fiscal sponsorship from the Arts & Business Council does not make your project a nonprofit or charity.
-Fiscal sponsorship is intended for organizations that are waiting for their 501(c)3 determination, are a one-time project, or are organized in a way where it doesn’t make sense to become a separate nonprofit.
+Fiscal sponsorship is intended for organizations waiting for their 501(c)3 determination, a one-time project like a film or documentary, or projects that are organized in a way where it doesn’t make sense to become a separate nonprofit.
 Under fiscal sponsorship, the project will still be liable for its own tax reporting.
 Consult with a tax professional to determine what type of tax filings may be appropriate.

-Does this make my project a part of the Arts & Business Council?
+Does fiscal sponsorship make my project a part of the Arts & Business Council?

 Who owns the results of the project?